 Not sure what to do or where to start?
 Try a few sessions with a personal trainer to help learn exercises that work for your body and lifestyle.

-If you have chronic pain or another health issue and you need assistance learning modified exercises, Vanderbilt University Medical Center’s Osher Center for Integrative Medicine can help.
+If you have chronic pain or another health issue and you need assistance learning modified exercises, Vanderbilt Health’s Osher Center for Integrative Health can help.
 You can also download an app to guide you and track your workouts.
 Do you have access to a kettlebell?
 We’ve got three exercises to get you going.
 Or try our three workouts that require no equipment beyond your favorite comfy workout clothes.